 • This transfer of the changes involves entering the password of the protective device.
 After it has been correctly entered the changes are sent to the device (and the device activates the new settings).

-Note that the standard password "1234" does not represent any serious security level.
-It is strongly recommended to modify it.
+Note that the standard/default passwords do not represent any serious security level.
+It is strongly recommended to modify them to some individual values.